 If you are convicted of a criminal offense, your life can change in an instant.
 Not only do you face life-altering consequences, like fines and jail time, but your family and friends may also suffer.
 Since you face limitations to your freedom, you may be unable to drive to work or participate in everyday events.
 Additionally, you can miss out on future opportunities.
 Criminal convictions can result in you becoming ineligible for financial aid and government programs.
 As a result, you can easily become trapped in a cycle of substandard employment and education.
 If you believe you are under investigation or have been arrested, then contact a San Jose criminal defense lawyer for help.

 Usually, most people believe they need a defense attorney only after they are arrested.
 Depending on the circumstances, this can work against your best interests.
 For example, if you discover you are under investigation, you should contact a criminal defense attorney.
 The longer you wait, the more likely that favorable evidence will disappear.
-Due to California’s three strikes law, it is in your best interest to aggressively protect yourself.
+Due to California’s three-strikes law, it is in your best interest to aggressively protect yourself.
 If you have been arrested, do not panic.
-Our San Jose attorney can help build a strong defense in a wide variety of charges, including:
+A San Jose attorney can help build a strong defense in a wide variety of charges, including:

 However, even if you were released due to a technicality like this, you should still contact a criminal defense lawyer as soon as possible.

 If convicted, you can face severe penalties and/or a prison sentence.
 These penalties can follow you for the rest of your life, tarnishing your name.
 Additionally, you can be limited in your ability to find future employment.
-Since so much is at stake, you deserve a lawyer that will protect your rights and your future.
+Since so much is at stake, you deserve a lawyer who will protect your rights and your future.